Project Materials

 The study looked at the impact of household poverty on pupils’ academic performance in secondary schools in Ojo Local Government Area.
 The study included pupils who took the 2020 Secondary School Examination.
 The research had one overarching goal and two specific goals.

 The study employed an ex-post facto research design and drew on both primary and secondary data sources.
-Data was obtained from senior students in the Ojo Local Government Area utilizing systematic random selection to choose students from each school to questionnaires.
+Data was obtained from senior students in the Ojo Local Government Area utilizing systematic random selection to choose students from each school to complete questionnaires.

 The acquired data was analyzed with the Statistical Package for Social Sciences (SPSS).
 Cross tabulation and Chi square tests were also utilized in the study to determine a relationship between household income and student academic performance characteristics.
 The link was assessed for significance at the 0.005 level.